KNILM: War and demise

 During the Japanese attack of the Dutch East Indies, KNILM was utilized for evacuation flights and transport of troops.
 On December 28, 1941, a KNILM Douglas DC-3 "Nandoe" (PK-ALN) was destroyed on the ground by Japanese fighters at Medan, killing all crew members and passengers.
 Immediately before and after the Japanese invasion on 1 March 1942, all KNILM aircraft with sufficient range were evacuated to Australia.
 On 7 March 1942, one day before the capitulation of Java, the last KNILM aircraft took off from the Boeabatoeweg in Bandung.
 A number of KNILM aircraft in Darwin were destroyed by the Japanese during the bombing of Darwin.
 In all, 11 KNILM aircraft managed to escape to Australia: 3 Douglas DC-5s, 2 DC-3s, 2 DC-2s and 3 Lockheed Model 14 Super Electras.
 In mid-May 1942 the remaining aircraft were sold to the American military.

 After Indonesian independence the KNILM could no longer operate due to the fighting between Indonesian nationalists and the Dutch military.
 All flights in the period were flown using military aircraft, coordinated through the Netherlands Indies Government Air Transport (NIGAT).
 On paper, KNILM was reinstated to operate charter flights to eastern Indonesian locations.
 Starting on 16 November 1946 it operated a weekly trans-Pacific flight between Batavia and Los Angeles.
 The service was performed with four-engined DC-4s of the NIGAT.
 It was not successful and was discontinued after a few months.

-KNILM was officially disbanded on 1 August 1947, and the remaining assets were transferred to KLM, which created the KLM Interinsulair Bedrijf (Interinsular Service - present time Garuda Indonesia) to operate air services in the Indonesian archipelago.
+KNILM was officially disbanded on 1 August 1947, and the remaining assets were transferred to KLM, which created the KLM Interinsulair Bedrijf (the precursor of Garuda Indonesia) to operate air services between islands in the Indonesian archipelago.